Wolbolar/IPSymconInstar/docs/en/README.md

 ## 4. Function reference

-### Doorbird:
+### INSTAR:

-The IP address of the Doorbird and of IP Symcon and the username and password of Doorbird must be specified.
+The IP address of the INSTAR camera and the username and password of INSTAR must be specified.
-It will be sent a message to IP-Symcon at each event ringing, movement, door open by Doorbird.
+It will be sent a message to IP-Symcon at each event movement by INSTAR.
 With the help of an event that uses variable updating, additional actions can be taken in IP-Symcon.
 The live image can be viewed in IP-Symcon as well as the history of the last visitors.